All Episodes

 It feels like a quickening.

-Things are moving...
 That's a good term, Art.

 Yeah, they're moving faster and faster and faster, and it's headed towards something.

-Yeah, that's a very good term.
+Yeah, no, that's a very good term.

-The number one thing, aspect, question, comment that I get in the hundreds of letters I get every week is, Expressing what you have just said, my friend, that time is accelerating, that people know they're supposed to be doing something.
+The number one thing, aspect, question, comment that I get in the hundreds of letters I get every week is expressing what you have just said, my friend.

 What is my mission?

-And again, I'm not trying to be coy, but I have dealt with this in so many books and I do refer them to certain books where I do try to show people techniques and exercises whereby they can hopefully achieve greater insight into their mission and purpose in life.
+And again, I'm not trying to be coy, but I have dealt with this in so many books, and I do refer them to certain books where I do try to show people techniques and exercises whereby they can hopefully achieve greater insight into their mission and purpose in life.

-Well, that's...
 I think we are here for that reason.

-I think this is Schoolhouse Earth, and I think we are here given opportunities for graduation and progression.
+I think this is schoolhouse earth and I think we are here given opportunities for graduation and progression.

 And yet, more and more these days, Brad, there seems to be evidence of the opposite.

-You know, someone takes a wrong turn down an alley and children are shot by gangs who have nothing better to do.
+You know, someone takes a wrong turn down an alley, and children are shot by gangs who have nothing better to do.

 This is all part of this unrest.

-As I said, these scientists had studied every aspect of human endeavor, including sociological eruptions, including political unrest, including all of these things.
+And as I said, these scientists had studied every aspect of human endeavor, including sociological eruptions, including political unrest, including all of these things.

 I don't think I've ever been so disappointed.